Home Shows A to Z

 Anglo-American band Arrows had signed to RAK Records in 1974, but never had the success that label-mates Mud, Hot Chocolate or Suzi Quatro had, so it was pure chance that led them to their own television series.
 Muriel Young, producer at Granada had been looking for a replacement for the Bay City Rollers' Shang-A-Lang series and had seen the band perform their single Hard Hearted on Granada's Look Alive in November 1975 and gave them to chance to audition, leading to the series.

 It's probable that the support that Granada gave the band surpassed that from their record company.
 Due to a legal wrangle between the record company and management the band had no new records released during the show's broadcast.
-Label owner Mickie Most had been known for acts of self-sabotage in the past (not allowing Lulu's To Sir With Love to be an A side in Britain, for example), so this was no surprise.
-Despite having Mickie Most as their boss and producer, having their album handled by hit-makers Martin & Coulter and having an American record deal they still couldn’t muster much interest, so it was as much as a surprise to the industry as it was to the audience that Granada had awarded them so much faith with not just one, but two headlining series.
+Label owner Mickie Most had been known for acts of self-sabotage in the past (not releasing Lulu's To Sir With Love as an A side in Britain despite selling millions in the USA, for example), so this was no surprise.
+Despite having Mickie Most as their boss and producer, having their album handled by hit-makers Martin & Coulter and having an American record deal they still couldn't muster much interest, so it was as much as a surprise to the industry as it was to the audience that Granada had awarded them so much faith with not just one, but two headlining series.

-Phil Coulter got an end credit "Arrows produced by Phil Coulter" in early shows, so possibly had a hand in mixing the re-recordings required for the show by the Musicians Union.
+The end of show credit "Arrows produced by Phil Coulter" that appeared in early shows was possibly a reference to any re-mixing/re-recording of backing tracks which would have been a requirement for the show by the Musicians Union.

-The first sixteen-part series debuted Tuesday 2nd March 1976 from 4.25 to 4.50 pm with singer Peter Noone as guest.
-Guests invited over the next few weeks included Slade, Paul Nicholas, Hello, The Drifters and Randy Edelman among others, most of whom would have much more success than the hosts.
+The first sixteen-part series debuted Tuesday 2nd March 1976 from 4.25 to 4.50 pm with singer Peter Noone as guest, followed by Slade, Paul Nicholas, Hello, The Drifters and Randy Edelman among others, practically all of whom would have much more success than the hosts.
 Teri Scoble's dance troupe Him and Us Plus One appeared every week, becoming Him and Us Plus Three in the second series.

 The opening credits placed emphasis on the band members' names, probably trying to invoke a John, Paul, George, Ringo allegiance for Alan, Jake and Paul, and while the audience duly shouted and waved their scarves aloft it really wasn't to be.